English

 Impact

-We use the statutory summative assessment (SATs tests) for reading, as well as for Spelling, Grammar and Punctuation at the end of Key Stage 1 and 2.
+Statutory summative assessments (SATs) are used for reading and Spelling, Grammar, and Punctuation at the end of Key Stages 1 and 2.

 Curriculum Overview